Neoglyphidodon melas

-throughout the Indo West Pacific region.
-Pomacentridae’s iterative convergent evolutionary radiation may have been fueled by the diverse competition pressures amongst damselfishes, and the establishment of coral reefs in locations like the Indo West Pacific.

-These fish display a wide variety of feeding behaviors and occupy different ecological roles, allowing for such high species diversity.

-Anatomy of a common damselfish showing fins and body parts.

 Description

-The bowtie damselfish may be identified by its dark blue-black coloration in adulthood, and bright juvenile pigments.

-Young bowtie damselfish are pale blue with a yellow stripe across their dorsal surface.
-They sport yellow lined caudal fin rays, and bright blue anal and pelvic fins with dark outer rays.

-Bowtie damselfish possess 13 dorsal spines, 13 to 15 soft dorsal rays, 2 anal spines, and 12 to 15 soft anal rays.
-The bowtie damselfish’s compressed body allows them to navigate through tight crevices in coral reefs, while their long pectoral fins further aid in maneuverability and agility.
+Neoglyphidodon melas may be identified by its dark blue-black coloration in adulthood.
+However, juveniles are pale blue with a yellow stripe across their dorsal surface, and sport yellow-lined caudal fin rays and bright blue anal and pelvic fins with dark outer rays.
+Neoglyphidodon melas possesses 13 dorsal spines, 13-15 soft dorsal rays, 2 anal spines, and 12-15 soft anal rays.
+The body is laterally compressed, allowing this species to navigate through tight crevices in coral reefs, while their long pectoral fins further aiding in maneuverability and agility.
+Neoglyphidodon melas may grow to 11.8-18 cm and reach 100 g at maturity.

-Bowtie damselfish may grow from 11.8 to 18 centimeters, reaching 100 grams at maturity, and they may be commonly found between depths of 1 to 12 meters.

-Similar Species
+Similar species

-Due to their similar compressed body shapes and blue and yellow coloration, N. melas may be confused with fellow damselfish Chrysiptera brownriggii, commonly known as the surge damselfish.
-These species both inhabit shallow lagoons and coral reefs, and have small, compressed body plans with blue and yellow stripes at some point in their lives.
-Yet the surge damselfish has a yellow body with a blue dorsal surface, while the juvenile bowtie damselfish has a yellow dorsal surface and light blue body, making it easy to distinguish between the two.
+Neoglyphidodon melas may be confused with fellow damselfish Chrysiptera brownriggii (commonly known as the surge damselfish), since both inhabit shallow lagoons and coral reefs, and have small, compressed body plans with blue and yellow stripes at some point in their lives.
+However, it is easy to distinguish the two species if we look closer: Chrysiptera brownriggii has a yellow body with a blue dorsal surface, while the juvenile Neoglyphidodon melas has a yellow dorsal surface and light blue body.

-Distribution
+Distribution and habitat

-The bowtie damselfish (N. melas) may be found throughout the Indo West Pacific region, with sightings in the Red Sea, East Africa, the Indo-Malayan archipelago, Taiwan, the Ryuku Islands, Palau, New Guinea, the Philippines, the Solomon Islands, Vanuatu and Northern Australia.
-The preferred temperature range of the bowtie damselfish sits between 25 and 29ºC, making these regions ideal.
-They are found in coralline, rocky lagoons, and marine reefs that contain soft corals which constitute the majority of their diets.
+Neoglyphidodon melas may be found throughout the Indo-Pacific region, with sightings in the Red Sea, East Africa, the Indo-Malayan archipelago, the Ryukyu Islands, China, the Philippines, Palau, New Guinea, the Solomon Islands, Vanuatu and northern Australia.

-Juveniles are frequently found in and around Acropora corals, commonly known as the ‘staghorn’ corals.
-Young bowtie damselfish may inhabit these structures for protection and access to food, while adults are found near giant Tridacna clams, which they rely on for sustenance.
-The unique relationship between Tridacna clams and Neoglyphidodon melas means sightings of the fish are limited to the Tridacna’s range, and their relative abundance is low when compared to other damselfishes.
+Within these seas, this species is found in coralline, rocky lagoons, as well as marine reefs that contain soft corals, which constitute the majority of their diets.
+It is most commonly found between depths of 1-12 m.